Will speak to CM and comment: Sattar on rumours of resignation

 "Sattar had a word with chief minister Uddhav Thackeray and (senior Sena leader) Eknath Shinde.
 Thackeray has called him to Mumbai on Sunday.
 The CM will meet Sattar at Matoshri (the Thackeray residence) at 12.30 pm," Khotkar said.
 Sattar, MLA from Sillod in Aurangabad district, quit the Congress before the Assembly elections last year and joined the Shiv Sena.

-He was made a minister of state in the Shiv Sena-NCP- Congress coalition government..
+He was made a minister of state in the Shiv Sena-NCP- Congress coalition government.
+Meanwhile, senior Shiv Sena leader from Aurangabad, Chandrakant Khaire, lashed out at Sattar, calling him a "traitor".

+Khaire alleged that Sattar's supporters did not support the Maha Vikas Aghadi candidate in the Zilla Parishad election here earlier in the day.
+"He should not be allowed to enter the sacred Matoshri," the former MP from Aurangabad said.

+Meena Shelke of the Maha Vikas Aghadi (comprising Congres, NCP and Shiv Sena) was elected as president of the Zilla Parishad through lottery after she and her Shiv Sena rival Devyani Dongaonkar were stuck in a tie.
+Local Sena leaders claimed that Dongaonkar had filed her nomination by defying the party fiat to back Shelke.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)